Thairo Estrada Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.8 K/9, which ranks 25th in MLB.
+- The Brewers pitching staff is 26th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Brewers have a 3.53 team ERA that ranks fifth among all MLB pitching staffs.
+- The Brewers have a 3.56 team ERA that ranks sixth among all league pitching staffs.

-- The Brewers rank 16th in baseball in home runs surrendered (36 total, 1.1 per game).
+- Brewers pitchers combine to surrender 38 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- Rea gets the start for the Brewers, his fifth of the season.
-He is 0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched.
+- Houser will start for the Brewers, his first of the season.

-- In his most recent outing on Sunday against the Los Angeles Angels, the righty tossed five innings, allowing two earned runs while surrendering three hits.

-- In four games this season, the 32-year-old has put up a 4.79 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .208 to opposing batters.
+- The 30-year-old right-hander last appeared Tuesday, Sept.
+27 against the St. Louis Cardinals, when he started and went 3 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.